 Evensen, G. (2018).
 Analysis of iterative ensemble smoothers for solving inverse problems.
 Computational Geosciences, 22(3), 885-908.

 Data assimilation is also called history matching or inverse modeling in different communities.
-It has been widely applied to assimilate history data to calibrate model for predictions in petroleum industry, weather forecast, and hydrology community (Oliver et al, 2008; Pu and Kalnay, 2019; Ghorbanidehno, et al., 2020).
-Data assimilation is also increasingly applied in geologic CO2 sequestration (GCS) community to calibrate the uncertain reservoir parameters (e.g., permeability and porosity) and reduce the uncertainty in predictions (e.g., CO2 plume and CO2/brine leakage risk).
+It has been widely applied to assimilate history data to calibrate model for predictions in petroleum industry, weather forecast, and hydrology community (Oliver et al, 2008; Pu and Kalnay, 2019; Ghorbanidehno, et al., 2020), and has been used extensively in 4D seismic modeling and inversion (Luo et al, 2016, 2020; Oliver, 2022).
+Data assimilation is also increasingly applied in geologic CO2 sequestration (GCS) community to calibrate the uncertain reservoir parameters (e.g., permeability and porosity) and reduce the uncertainty in predictions (e.g., CO2 plume and CO2/brine leakage risk) (Li et al, 2015).
 Some of the most relevant and recent research work is introduced below.
 In general, GCS community deals with higher levels of uncertainty compared to petroleum industry given the lack of appropriate characterization data or financial incentives to collect it.

 Under the context of U.S. DOE’s National Risk Assessment Partnership (NRAP), Chen et al. (2020) revealed how uncertainty in predicted risks can be reduced by performing monitoring data assimilation.
-They developed a workflow based on ES-MDA-GEO (the most advanced version of ES-MDA) data assimilation algorithm (Emerick and Reynolds, 2013; Rafiee and Reynolds, 2017) to assimilate the monitoring data into reservoir models and to calibrate models.
+They developed a workflow based on the ensemble smoother with multiple data assimilation with geometric inflation factors (ES-MDA-GEO) algorithm (Emerick and Reynolds, 2013; Rafiee and Reynolds, 2017) to assimilate the monitoring data into reservoir models and to calibrate models.
 The updated models were used to predict future risks and reduction in their uncertainties.
 The effectiveness of this proposed workflow for monitoring data assimilation was demonstrated with multiple examples including a field scale hypothetical case on Rock Springs Uplift storage site in Wyoming, USA.
-Thereafter, Chen et al. (2022) developed a novel framework based on iterative risk assessment using data assimilation to effectively quantify the uncertainty reduction in the predicted risk quantities.
+Thereafter, Chen et al. (2022a) developed a novel framework based on iterative risk assessment using data assimilation to effectively quantify the uncertainty reduction in the predicted risk quantities.
 Their findings indicated that the application of ES-MDA-GEO based data assimilation in conjunction with the NRAP's Open-Source Integrated Assessment Model (NRAP-Open-IAM) was effective in reducing uncertainty in risk-related predictions for GCS.

 Later, researchers from U.S. DOE’s SMART Initiative developed machine learning accelerated data assimilation approach for history matching and uncertainty quantification in CO2 sequestration.
 Tang et al. (2021) leveraged physics in porous media flow behavior and machine learning technique to develop a rapid data assimilation framework.
 The backend data assimilation approach is ES-MDA, and a deep learning-based proxy model was developed to replace the full-physics simulations which is required in the inverse modeling.
-Chen et al. (2022) developed a deep learning accelerated data assimilation approach in GCS.
-The major difference of this work from the work of Tang et al. (2021) is that Chen et al. (2022) applied a feature coarsening technique to reduce the model dimension during the training and prediction, that is, the training and prediction processes were performed at the coarse scale.
+Chen et al. (2022b) developed a deep learning accelerated data assimilation approach in GCS.
+The major difference of this work from the work of Tang et al. (2021) is that Chen et al. (2022b) applied a feature coarsening technique to reduce the model dimension during the training and prediction, that is, the training and prediction processes were performed at the coarse scale.
 Thereafter, the resolution was further recovered to the fine scale by a piecewise cubic interpolation.
 This proposed workflow can easily handle data assimilation for large-scale GCS site.
 Note that the data used for data assimilation in both studies are point measurements from monitoring and injection wells.